zachjs/sv2v/README.md

 ## Usage

 sv2v takes in a list of files and prints the converted Verilog to `stdout`.
-Users may specify `include` search paths, define macros during preprocessing, and exclude some of the conversion.
+Users may specify `include` search paths, define macros during preprocessing, and exclude some of the conversions.

 Below is the current usage printout.
 This interface is subject to change.